cmedlock/CSA14/README.md

 3.plotting folder

-The macros in this folder apply the final kinematic cuts to leptons and make plots of both MET and lepton characteristics.
-The MET plots compare 4 different types of MET:
+The macros in this folder make plots relevant for both W and Z signal extraction, and compare different pile-up scenarios:

-1. Generated MET
+1.Dilepton mass in the Z->ee and Z->mumu signal samples
-2. Type-1 corrected PF MET - the default in CSA14 miniAOD samples
+2.Type-1 corrected PF MET (the default in CSA14 miniAOD samples) 3.Type-1 corrected PF MET resolution
-3. Type-1 + xy-shift corrected PF MET - the xy-shift correction mitigates the modulation of the phi component of the MET vector
-4. Raw PF MET - the negative sum of the ET vectors of all PF candidates in an event

-Also included is a macro to study the resolution of the hadronic recoil in Z->ee and Z->mm samples.
+4.Hadronic recoil parallel and perpendicular component resolution

 All plots can be generated through the script makePlots.sh.